Ethersocial/telegram-bot/README.md

 even when you are asleep.
 For example your bot can answer pre-designed questions.
 If you ask the bot about "What is your name?", the bot has no idea who he is.
-However you can tell him by using this Ethersocial-bot!!
+Only you can give him a name.

 ## Requirements